-Pixelz Pulse offers you insights in six key performance indicators, namely: Productivity, Quality, Time Savings, Productivity Streak, Reliability, Average Lead Time.
+Pixelz Pulse offers you insights into six key performance indicators, namely: Productivity, Quality, Time Savings, Productivity Streak, Reliability, and Average Lead Time.

 Productivity is your total image counter.

-The primary number is how many images you’ve uploaded for retouching the last 30 days.
+The primary number is how many images you’ve uploaded for retouching in the last 30 days.

-The trend arrow and percentage compares the last 30 days with the previous 30 days.
+The trend arrow and percentage compare the last 30 days with the previous 30 days.

 And to give your current productivity context, we keep a running count of your all-time images processed.

-Quality measures how many images are successful on first delivery the last 30 days.
+Quality measures how many images are successful on the first delivery in the last 30 days.

 The last 30 days are compared to the previous 30 days to create your trend data.

 We guarantee your images will be delivered on quality.
 That means if they don’t meet your standards, you can reject them and we’ll return them within SLA time for free.

 Time Savings measures how many hours you’ve saved in-house in the last 30 days.